 I-1.
-Full-Time Part-Time Total Α Total number of instructional faculty В Total number who are members of minority groups С Total number who are women D Total number who are men Е Total number who are nonresident aliens (international) F Total number with doctorate, or other terminal degree G Total number whose highest degree is a master's but not a terminal master's Η Total number whose highest degree is a bachelor's I Total number whose highest degree is unknown or other (Note: Items f, g, h, and i must sum up to item a.)
-J Total number in stand-alone graduate/professional programs in which faculty teach virtually only graduate-level students
+Full-Time Part-Time Total Α Total number of instructional faculty В Total number who are members of minority groups O Total number who are women D Total number who are men Е Total number who are nonresidents (international) F Total number with doctorate, or other terminal degree G Total number whose highest degree is a master's but not a terminal 9 master's Ι Total number whose highest degree is a bachelor's Total number whose highest degree is unknown or other (Note: - Items f , g , h , and i must sum up to item a .)
+Total number in stand-alone graduate/professional programs in J which faculty teach virtually only graduate-level students